jtk09/MachineLearningBasics_tutorial/README.md

 # MachineLearningBasics_tutorial
-code used for Data Science Seminar talk "Machine Learning Basics"

-This code provides basic uses of routines in Python's scikit-learn machine learning package.
+This repo contains a jupyter notebook which provides uses of commonly used routines in Python's scikit-learn machine learning package.